 The Outcome

 In 2021, we completed our first project for Network Space, the speculative development Raven Locks in Salford.
-This project comprises six warehouse units – three detached and self-contained, ranging from 29,500 sq ft to 61,000 sq ft, along with a terrace of three units ranging from 11,000 sq ft to 19,000 sq ft.
-Totalling 173,000 sq ft of high-quality warehouse space, the development benefits from secure yards, dedicated car parking, and office accommodation and amenities.
-Upon its sale to Mileway, the development was fully let.
+This project comprises six warehouse units – three detached and self-contained, ranging from 29,500 sq ft to 61,000 sq ft, along with a terrace of three units ranging from 11,000 to 19,000 sq ft.
+Totaling 173,000 sq ft of high-quality warehouse space, the development offers secure yards, dedicated parking, office accommodation, and amenities.
+Upon sale to Mileway, it was fully let.

 - Aspiring BREEAM Outstanding, Cheadle Eco Business Park